rootstrap/blog/content/ActiveAdmin 2FA with OneLogin.md

   - destroy saml session
   - force logout from your third party auth partner

-For this specific case we needed to perform the first one only, because logging someone out of OneLogin means they will be logged out of a lot of apps, and that was not desired.
+For this specific case, we needed to perform the first one only, because logging someone out of OneLogin means they will be logged out of a lot of apps, and that was not desired.
 Actually it was a pain in the neck to do this, because `devise_saml_authenticable` gem adds routes using `class_eval` approach directly to `Devise` engine, leaving you with almost no way to configure which routes you really want or not.
 You will be asking yourself `Why would I like to remove a route?`, well... that's because at this point you have 2 `admin/logout` routes in your app, and we know this is not a good practice at all.
 I ended up with this solution as the "cleanest":